krash3125/fast-track/README.md

 ## Challenges we ran into
 * Working with the Leaflet API was a struggle due to the lack of customization and the lack of detail in the developer documentation.
-* Position Stoack API led to a Mixed Content URL error which was difficult to resolve.
+* Position Stack API led to a Mixed Content URL error which was difficult to resolve.
 * The Algorithm Implementation was difficult due to the complexity and variety of algorithms online.

 ## Accomplishments that we're proud of